Zir0-93/zir0-93.github.io/_posts/2019-01-05-best-practices-deploying-serverless-architectures.md

 With that said, how do you both provision infrastructure and deploy code to test/staging/production environments in an **automated** and **risk-minimized** way?

-If you can't answer this question easily, or some part of your deploys require you to look at your cloud provider's console, than this post is for you.
+If you can't answer this question easily, or some part of your deploys still require you to look at your cloud provider's console, then this post is for you.
 <!--more-->

 ![cd_img](/images/Continuous-Delivery-and-Deployment.jpg)